pingcap/docs/tidb-cloud/data-service-get-started.md

 On the right pane, click the **Properties** tab and set properties for the endpoint, such as:

-- **Path**: the unique path of the endpoint that users use to access it.
+- **Endpoint Path**: the unique path of the endpoint that users use to access it.

     - The path must be unique within a Data App.
     - Only letters, numbers, underscores (`_`), and slashs (`/`) are allowed in the path, which must start with a slash (`/`).
 For example, `/my_endpoint/get_id`.